Scrutiny Meeting13:00 - 16:00 | 11.03.24 - Merseyside Liverpool City Region Combined Authority, Mann Island, Liverpool

 As well as public questions, the three-hour session will provide Chief Officers with the opportunity to give the Commissioner a detailed account of the force’s progress on how they are addressing these issues and make our communities safer.

-You can watch this meeting live at 1pm on 20th March - find the link here.
+You can watch this meeting live at 1.00 pm on 11th March 2024 - a link will be provided closer to the time.

 A record of the meeting will also be published on the Scrutiny section of this website following the session.